AdobeDocs/app-builder/src/pages/resources/spectrum-intro/lesson4.md

 # Lesson 4: React Spectrum in App Builder

-To initialize a Firefly app, let’s use the init command from the [CLI](https://github.com/adobe/aio-cli).
+To initialize a App Builder app, let’s use the init command from the [CLI](https://github.com/adobe/aio-cli).

 ```bash
 aio app init my-app --no-extensions